 For children, this is a fun day where they give their mothers gifts that they have bought or made themselves, along with cards.

 Adult children take their mothers out for lunch or dinner and traditionally buy them flowers.
-Many bouquets of flower are sent on Mother’s Day – this is the busiest day of the year for florists and for restaurants, busier even than Valentines’ Day!
+Many bouquets of flowers are sent on Mother’s Day – this is the busiest day of the year for florists and for restaurants, busier even than Valentines’ Day!

 Mother’s Day Apostrophe